 Associate Professor of Modern European History, Department of Theory and History of Art, Athens School of Fine Arts

-Aiming to contribute to an upgrade of the quality of the educational process, in 2020 the John S. Latsis Public Benefit Foundation supported the …
+Aiming to contribute to a qualitative upgrade of the educational process in the context of digital transformation, the John S. Latsis Public Benefit …

-With a view to enhancing access to education for young people, the John S. Latsis Public Benefit Foundation consistently supports the dreams and …
+Its main goal being the enhancement of access to education for young people, the John S. Latsis Public Benefit Foundation continues its long tradition …